Discovering Teaching: Foundations in Assessment

 • Technician

 • Anyone who has aspects of delivery or support of teaching and learning in their role and is new to teaching.
-E.g. roles such as: librarians, careers advisors, education and student engagement, residential experience, support and wellbeing, and counselling.
+E.g. roles such as: librarians, careers advisors, education and student engagement, residential experience, support and wellbeing, counselling, and staff involved with training and development.

-This course is delivered by a member of the Learning and Development Team
+This course is delivered by a member of the Educator Academy

 LocationStart DateAll DatesTimesPlaces AvailableBook